 Yes, it is still illegal to possess and use marijuana.
 However, as mentioned, if used for a medical condition, with the proper documentation, you have an affirmative defense.
 If not used for a medical condition, you can still be prosecuted to the fullest extent of the law.
-If you have been found in possession of marijuana, call the Law Offices of Randolph Rice to discuss your options.
+If you have been found in possession of marijuana, call the Rice, Murtha & Psoras to discuss your options.

 Drug Paraphernalia Possession in Baltimore